wacncontent/CustomizeTool/output/articles/application-gateway/application-gateway-create-gateway.md

 - **Back-end server pool settings:** Every pool has settings like port, protocol, and cookie-based affinity.
 These settings are tied to a pool and are applied to all servers within the pool.
 - **Front-end port:** This port is the public port that is opened on the application gateway.
 Traffic hits this port, and then gets redirected to one of the back-end servers.
 - **Listener:** The listener has a front-end port, a protocol (Http or Https, these are case-sensitive), and the SSL certificate name (if configuring SSL offload).
 - **Rule:** The rule binds the listener and the back-end server pool and defines which back-end server pool the traffic should be directed to when it hits a particular listener.
-Currently, only the *basic* rule is supported.
-The *basic* rule is round-robin load distribution.

 ## Create a new application gateway